garstud/hikashop_dump_events/README.md

 ### 4- Rendering with JDump extension
-The JDump solution is the most complete mode.
-It shows dump event in a popup window and permits to see data content of the event.
+The JDump solution is the most advanced mode.
+It shows dump events in a popup window and permits to see data content of the event in a dynamic JS tree.

-`Note :` You need to install the JDump Extension (component + system plugin) and activate it!
+`Note :` You need to install the <a href='http://extensions.joomla.org/extensions/miscellaneous/development/1509' target='_blank'>JDump Extension (component + system plugin)</a> and activate the JDump plugin!

 ```
 Warning : this mode is very verbose, it may block your web page with an error :